-^a The parentheses are written in pencil

-^b Closing quotation mark inserted

-^c Just above the above the first letter of this word is the apex of a triangle, the sides of which extend just below the "e" in "the" and the "n" in "second" of the next sentence.
+^a The parentheses are written in pencil ^b Closing quotation mark inserted ^c Just above the above the first letter of this word is the apex of a triangle, the sides of which extend just below the "e" in "the" and the "n" in "second" of the next sentence.
 The diagram is in ink and appears to have been made before the preface was written.
-The top and bottom of the triangle are labelled thus:

-to be saved as well as another."-The second Scheme the Reader will find in the following System of Faith and Philosophy: or Chain of Truth $\langle Catena Veritatum \rangle$ de Deo, Homine et Naturâ.3

-S. T. Coleridge.
+The top and bottom of the triangle are labelled thus: 1 For the significance of Coleridge's word here see Prolegomena VII: The Magnum Opus as System.
+Note that immediately below Coleridge changes the 2 A long stick used to hold a lighted match for firing a cannon. to be saved as well as another."-The second Scheme the Reader will find in the following System of Faith and Philosophy: or Chain of Truth (Catena Veritatum) de Deo, Homine et Naturâ.3 S. T. Coleridge.

-The Work \langle System \rangle is divided into three unequal parts, each of which forms an independent Work-the whole comprized in five Volumes.
-Two of these, and the larger part of the third,4 are prepared for the press-and $\langle of \rangle$ the remainder the materials & principal contents exist ^d in Sybilline MSS-
+The Work $\langle \text{System} \rangle$ is divided into three unequal parts, each of which forms an independent Work-the whole comprized in five Volumes.
+Two of these, and the larger part of the third,4 are prepared for the press-and $\langle \text{of} \rangle$ the remainder the materials & principal contents exist d in Sybilline MSS-